What to do if you’ve overindulged at Christmas

-We’re all prone to a little overindulgence at Christmas, but rich food and overeating can play havoc with our digestion, often leaving us feeling bloated and a bit uncomfortable.
+We’re all prone to a little overindulgence over the festive season, but rich food and overeating can play havoc with our digestion, often leaving us feeling bloated and a bit uncomfortable.

-It’s not surprising because on average we consume 6,000 calories on Christmas Day alone – that’s nearly three times our daily norm.
+It’s not surprising because on average we will have consumed 6,000 calories on Christmas Day alone – that’s nearly three times our daily norm.

-As a result, the holiday season can create more tummy troubles than the rest of the year, so here's my advice as a registered nutritional therapist on how to save your stomach from the worst of the festive overindulgences this year.
+As a result, the holiday season can create more tummy troubles than the rest of the year, so here's my advice as a registered nutritional therapist on what to do if you've eaten or drunk too much during the Christmas or New Year celebrations.

 Most of us have overindulged at Christmas, which puts tremendous pressure on the digestive system.
 Our festive food is often a lot richer than normal, such as creamy sauces and heavy puddings, which can trigger heartburn, reflux or make IBS symptoms worse.

-Many of us are also drinking more alcohol when we eat – whether it’s Prosecco at a party or red wine on Christmas Day – and this dilutes stomach acid, making it harder to properly digest our food.
+Many of us are also drinking more alcohol when we eat – whether it’s prosecco at a party, red wine on Christmas Day or champagne on New Year's Eve – and this dilutes stomach acid, making it harder to properly digest our food.

 The first step in the digestive process is often overlooked, but it’s a really important one.
 Known as the cephalic phase of digestion, it’s triggered when we see or smell food.
 We literally whet our appetite.